Daisy Ridley: 2016–present: Continuing career

 In 2017, Ridley portrayed Mary Debenham in Murder on the Orient Express, an adaptation of Agatha Christie's detective novel of the same name.
 Directed by and starring Kenneth Branagh, production began in London in November 2016.
 She also reprised her role as Rey, opposite Mark Hamill as Luke Skywalker, in Star Wars: The Last Jedi, which was released in December 2017.

-In January 2018, Ridley starred in the titular role in Ophelia, a reimagining of the Hamlet tale, alongside Naomi Watts and Clive Owen.
-The project was filmed from April to July 2017 and debuted at the 2018 Sundance Film Festival.
-In February 2018, Ridley voiced the role of Cottontail in Peter Rabbit, an adaptation of the children's stories of the same name by Beatrix Potter.
+In January 2018, Ridley starred as Ophelia in Ophelia, a reimagining of the Hamlet tale, alongside Naomi Watts and Clive Owen.
+The film was shot from April to July 2017 and debuted at the 2018 Sundance Film Festival.
+In February 2018, Ridley voiced Cottontail in the film Peter Rabbit, an adaptation of the children's book Peter Rabbit by Beatrix Potter.
+In 2019, Ridley appeared as Rey in Star Wars: The Rise of Skywalker, the last film in the Star Wars sequel trilogy.